Utah State Issues

 There should be no prosecution in instances where there is no victim.
 Laws must be reserved to thwart bodily, economic, or psychological harm committed against citizens.
 The application of laws is a justifiable use of force, not to be exercised without serious moral internalization.
 A society which fails to qualify laws on the basis of victimhood is a society without boundaries.

-Alcoholic beverages should be controlled and distributed by private business.
+Alcoholic beverages should be controlled and distributed by private business – the DABC is redundant from a retail perspective, and has proven itself for more than half a century to be rife with corruption and/or ineptitude.
 Regulation over the consumption, production, and distribution of alcohol is not a government function, save enforcing laws regarding the sale to minors.
 Our party supports legislation to liberalize alcohol laws in Utah, as well as to remove government presence from matters reserved for personal discretion and private enterprise.

 We oppose government interference in private business.
 We affirm the right of smokers and non-smokers alike to patronize those establishments which cater to their preferences.